johnmathews/johnmathews.is/data/blog/financial-doom-and-gloom.md

 kind of threat to financial stability.
 We've never seen social media combined with quick, cheap investment services for amateurs before.

-Index funds are also more popular than ever[ref][index funds are the new kings of wall street](https://web.archive.org/web/20210119144242/https://www.wsj.com/articles/index-funds-are-the-new-kings-of-wall-street-11568799004)[/ref] - the efficacy of index investing relative to traditional funds that use stock pickers is very high over medium or long time horizons because index funds are much cheaper.
+Index funds are also more popular than ever[^2] - the efficacy of index investing relative to traditional funds that use stock pickers is very high over medium or long time horizons because index funds are much cheaper.
 But if index funds become too large then they end up influencing the market in predictable